JonKing93/pfdf/docs/guide/segments/rasters.rst

 .. tip::

     Locating outlet basins is computationally difficult.
-See the :doc:`parallelization guide <parallel>` for options that can sometimes speed up this process.
+Refer to the :doc:`parallelization guide <parallel>` for options that can sometimes speed up this process.

 .. _catchment-mask: